Vegetarians in Paradise/Vegetarian/Vegan Halloween Party Menu

 For authentic Graveyard Ghoulash, you needn't trouble yourself fighting off the banshees and the witches.
 Take the convenient approach and conjure up a batch of savory veggie meatballs in a luscious tomato sauce and pack them into toasted whole-wheat buns.
 Add some roasted peppers and onions and enjoy a convivial midnight meal.

 Waiting for just the right moment to shock your senses and thrill your taste buds are two tantalizing desserts.
 First, a platter of Witch's Eyeballs won't taste nearly as frightful as they sound because they're simply delicious mini coconut macaroons decorated with chocolate to resemble the centers of eyeballs.
-To complete the effect, they are enhanced with tiny slivers of dried cranberries to imitate the veins in the white portion of the eye.
+To complete the effect, they're enhanced with tiny slivers of dried cranberries to imitate the veins in the white portion of the eye.

 Finally, the piece d'resistance is a scrumptious Black Widow Pie, a rare delicacy composed of an all-white, satin-smooth lemon crème filling that floats within a sweet-tart crust of nuts and dried fruits.
 A flavorful medley of finely ground nuts and dried fruits comprise the finishing touch that decorates the top of the pie--a humongous black widow spider.
 The effect is positively chilling!